 Now, all kale is not created equal for making kale chips.
 I prefer the curly kale for making chips, it’s less likely to crumble apart instead of crisping up nicely and you get a slight chewiness with it as well.
 It also seems to roast up better since it’s curled up, allowing air to circulate among the pieces more than a flat leaf kale like Lacinato kale.

-Take a pair of kitchen shears and cut the leaves off of the large middle stem.
+- Take a pair of kitchen shears or a knife and cut the leaves off of the large middle stem.
 The middle rib is too tough to roast and is the most bitter part of kale as well.

 Thanks for stopping in everyone!